ePages-de/epages-devportal/_posts/2017/2017-08-01-going-forward.md

 {% endhighlight %}

 As you can see, it's easy to create some json data from the data struct using the `encoding/json` package.
-We create our new `POST` request using `http.NewRequest`, add some Content-Type to our header and if you use self-signed certificates on your CMDB you need to import your CA or ignore the verification {% emoji stuck_out_tongue %}.
+We create our new `POST` request using `http.NewRequest`, add some Content-Type to our header and if you use self-signed certificates on your CMDB you need to import your CA or ignore the verification 😛.
 Now we are firing our request using the `client.Do` with our client created using the http.Client reference.
 That's it.